-EAP recognizes the difficulty in maintaining social distancing in a residential environment but we will do our best to promote safe and responsible living arrangements.
+EAP recognizes the difficulty in maintaining social distancing in a residential environment but we continue to promote safe and responsible living arrangements.
 Students will not be permitted to have guests in their rooms; socializing must take place adhering to six-feet physical distancing in common rooms or take place outdoors when possible.
 EAP’s cleaning service will clean hallways, stairwells, common rooms, and bathrooms frequently.
 Dorm parents will encourage regular cleaning as part of the evening routine.

 A few of the tables will be removed from the dining hall.
 The remaining tables are configured to limit the number of individuals per table.
 The dining hall has floor markers to identify six-feet spacing.
-We have eliminated, for at least the start of the school year, all self-service options.
+We have eliminated all self-service options.
 Students, faculty, coaches and associates are encouraged to eat lunch outside for as long as weather permits.
 Wherever possible, single-use items will be used, including condiments, cutlery, and beverages.
 In lieu of self-service, our model utilizes servers to avoid congregating at beverage and meal stations, and to limit the number of individuals using shared utensils and small appliances.
-Tables and chairs will be wiped down after each use and cleaning and sanitizing throughout the meal periods.
+Tables and chairs will be wiped down after each use, as well as cleaned and sanitized throughout the meal periods.
 The restrooms will be sanitized throughout the day.

 Ethan Allen Prep has deployed hand sanitizing stations around campus, including at the entrance and exit to Vardon Hall.
 Individuals entering Vardon Hall will be required to sanitize or wash their hands.
 Other buildings on campus have sanitizing stations available.
 Classrooms, dormitories, and other school buildings will have access to a supply of disinfectant wipes or cleaning solution and paper towels for wiping down surfaces on a regular schedule throughout the school day and, in the evening.
 Signage posted throughout campus will remind students and employees to frequently wash their hands.
 Finally, our cleaning service will increase cleaning in all buildings.